lvarayut/S5/README.md

 ## Further Development

-We have planed to develop a lot of features that could make our system nicer, however, some of them cannot be done due to the limited of time.
+We have planed to develop a lot of features that could make our system nicer, however, some of them cannot be done due to the limited time.
 Therefore, all the features are listed here, on [wiki](https://github.com/lvarayut/S5/wiki/Further-Development),  to be a guideline for developer.

 ## Feedback